QVRE/Elafri/README.md

 So far, since I am the sole developer of everything regarding Elafri, there is no available documentation.
 However, it will likely be added at some point.
+Feel free to contact me for any questions.

 ## Contact Information